Experimenting with SLMs for IoT Control

 Conclusion

-This lab has demonstrated the progressive evolution of an IoT system from basic sensor integration to an intelligent, interactive platform powered by Small Language Models.
+This chapter has demonstrated the progressive evolution of an IoT system from basic sensor integration to an intelligent, interactive platform powered by Small Language Models.
 Through our journey, we’ve explored several key aspects of combining edge AI with physical computing:

 Key Achievements